aspose-words/Aspose.Words-Documentation/en/net/what-s-new-in-aspose-words-for-net/_index.md

 Histogram chart rendering has been improved by allowing for a specified number of bins and labels.

+#### Customize the Placement of Data Labels <sup>24.12</sup>

+The ability to customize the placement of data labels has been added by introducing new properties to the [ChartDataLabel](https://reference.aspose.com/words/net/aspose.words.drawing.charts/chartdatalabel/) and [ChartDataLabelCollection](https://reference.aspose.com/words/net/aspose.words.drawing.charts/chartdatalabelcollection/) classes.

 ### Converting, Loading and Saving Documents

 #### Underline Formatting when Loading Markdown Files <sup>24.9</sup>